Yellow-bellied Sea Snake

 Yellow-bellied Sea Snake, Hydrophis platurus.
 Beach wash-up found in Zihuantanejo Bay, Guerrero, March 2018.
 Photograph courtesy of Ron Woheau, Zihuantanejo.

-Phylogeny: The Yellow-bellied Sea Snake, Hydrophis platurus (Linnaeus, 1766), is a member of the Elapidae Family of Fixed Fang Snakes.
-The genus Hydrophis is one of thirty-five genera in this family and there are thirty-nine species in this genus.
-This species is also known as the Pelagic Sea Snake and in Mexico as serpiente marina amarilla.
-There is one accepted subspecies, Hydophis platurus xanthos, which is smaller, all yellow, and limited to Golfo Dulce, Costa Rica.
+Phylogeny: The Yellow-bellied Sea Snake, Hydrophis platurus (Linnaeus, 1766), is a member of the Elapidae Family of Sea Snakes.
+The Hydrophis genus is one of thirty-five genera in the Elapidae family and there are thirty-nine species in the Hydrophis genus.
+This species is also known as the Pelagic Sea Snake and in Mexico as Serpiente Marina Amarilla.
+There is one accepted subspecies, Hydophis platurus xanthos, which is smaller, all yellow, and limited to the Golfo Dulce, Costa Rica.
+The genus name Hydrophis comes from the Greek word for “water snake”.
+The species name platurus is also Greek and means “flat tail”.

 Predators: There is no documentation of any animal preying on a Yellow-bellied Sea Snake.
 Perhaps other biological factors such as food shortages, parasitism or illness, or physical events such as storms pushing them ashore or into cold water are sufficient to keep population levels in check.
 When they wash ashore they die fairly quickly.

-Reproduction: Yellow-bellied Sea Snakes are either male or female.
+Reproduction: Yellow-bellied Sea Snakes are gonochoric (male or female for life).
 Reproduction is sexual, with internal fertilization.
+Mating only occurs when water temperatures exceed of 20oC (68oF).
 Females are ovoviviparous, meaning that her eggs hatch internally and she gives birth to fully formed snakes.
-The gestation period is around 6 months and 1 to 8 juveniles are hatched.
-Newly born Yellow-bellied Sea Snakes are about 22 cm (8.7 inches) in length.
-Mating only occurs when water temperatures exceed of 20oC (68oF).
+The gestation period is 6 months and 1 to 8 juveniles are hatched.
+Newly born Yellow-bellied Sea Snakes are 22 cm (8.7 inches) in length.

-Ecosystem Interactions: Yellow-bellied Sea Snakes provide habitat for other species such as crabs, barnacles, and fish.
+Ecosystem Interactions: Yellow-bellied Sea Snakes provide habitat for other species such as barnacles, crabs and fish.
 These interactions don’t appear to harm the snakes, and the other species benefit by having structure to cling to, or hide in, in an otherwise vacant pelagic environment.
 In some populations, about 19% of these snakes are colonized by these epibionts.
+If the epibionts become a problem, they have the interesting ability to tie themselves into a knot and then move the knot from one end of the body to the other removing foreign items such as algae, barnacles and miscellaneous growths.
+They can also shed their skin on a regular basis to rid themselves from pests.
 Yellow-bellied Sea Snakes are also known to host internal parasites such as round worms and tape worms.

 Synonyms: Anguis platura and Pelamus platurus.